-Monday is Pi Day — in the U.S., at least.
-People in Europe might find it strange that March 14 would be the designated day to celebrate a ratio cherished by mathematicians and circle lovers around the world, but that’s because Americans also write the date as 3/14, similar to the first three digits of pi.
+Pi Day is once again upon us — in the U.S., at least; everyone else, please bare with us.
+March 14 is the designated day to celebrate a ratio cherished by mathematicians and circle lovers around the world because Americans write the date as 3/14, similar to the first three digits of pi.

 |Pi Day celebrates the ratio of a circle’s circumference to its diameter — and the Greek symbol that represents it.|